European Art

-I found this 19th-century Dutch skating picture in this month’s The Magazine Antiques article about Lawrence Steigrad Fine Arts, who just sold this work to the Rijksmuseum.
-The acquisition is so recent that the Rijksmuseum does not yet have an image of the painting on its website, but it does provide this interesting anecdote about the real-life skating race depicted.
+I found this 19th-century Dutch skating picture in a November 2013 The Magazine Antiques article about Lawrence Steigrad Fine Arts, who had just sold this work to the Rijksmuseum.
+The acquisition was so recent that the Rijksmuseum did not yet have an image of the painting on its website – it does now – but it dis provide this interesting anecdote about the real-life skating race depicted.

 I also found this seventeenth-century skating painting by Hendrick Avercamp on the Rijksmuseum’s website.
 If you’re looking for ice skating art, I guess a museum in Holland is a pretty good place to look.